Bali Bucket List: 36 Exciting Experiences and Things to See in Bali

 Visiting Hindu temples such as Ulun Danu Beratan is one of the top things to do on your Bali Bucket List.

-Whenever someone asks us about our top three places to travel to, Bali, Indonesia is on the list.
 Bali has everything you can ask for – gorgeous landscapes, delicious places to eat, and plenty of sightseeing activities to keep you occupied on your Bali itinerary.
-If you’re in the planning stages of what to do in Bali, we have you covered!
+If you’re in the planning stages of what to do or where to go in Bali, we have you covered!

-With the help of our favorite travel bloggers, we’ve put together this awesome Bali bucket list of the best 36 things to do and see in Bali.
 We’ve included plenty of adventures to do in Bali as we’re fans of the outdoors.
 Many of the bucket list attractions include an admission cost, so we’ve included the cost in Indonesian rupiahs (IDR) and U.S. dollar currency.

-Since there are so many incredible attractions and landmarks to visit in Bali, you won’t be able to see them all on your first trip.
 Don’t worry.
 You’ll want to return to Bali many times.
-We’ve personally visited Bali for four days on our first trip and 2 weeks on a second trip, and are itching to return to the island.
+We’ve personally visited Bali for four days on our first trip and 2 weeks on a second trip, and recently returned with my mother-in-law.

 Before you dive into this Bali bucket list, check out our post of important Bali travel tips to know and how to travel around Bali on a budget.
 These tips will help you with your travel planning so you don’t make the same mistakes as us.